gdbooks/LegacyOpenGL/Chapter5/spot.md

 GL.Light(LightName.Light0, LightParameter.SpotDirection, direction);
 ```

 If you run your game and let it rotate you should see the below image.
 If your whole scene is black that means your grid's vertices are all outside of the spot lights reach, it needs to be sub-divided more.
+(You need a minimum of 4.
+At subdiv level 4 you will see a light blob).
+The below image is with subdivision level 8.

 ![S3](spot3.png)